AminAlam/Data-Manager/README.md

 ```
 You can access the app via the following url http://localhost:8080.
 It is also possible to run the program on a different PORT (Please make sure that PORT is open in your firewall settings).
 The default username and password are *admin* and *admin* (You can change this password in the <em>profile</em> tab).

+## Documentation

+Please take a look at [here](https://github.com/AminAlam/Data-Manager/wiki) for the full documentation.